 The CLT can help faculty and departments setup Canvas courses to develop and share curriculum.
 We have developed a couple of scenarios that can help support efficient collaboration amongst faculty members.

-CLT Supported Master Course
+CLT Supported Model Course

-We will setup a Canvas course for the Master Course and work with the faculty to build out the course to their needs.
+We will setup a Canvas course for the Model Course and work with the faculty to build out the course to their needs.
 We have developed some best practices that will assist in the management of these courses.

 As updates are made, the CLT can provide a QA review for courses upon request but we will not do this automatically.
+Faculty will need to manage their own imports each semester.

 Common Units